bspokeit/icure-scan/README.md

 Currently, the application run in the Expo managed flow.

+You can either run the application in a virtual device (we used Android Virtual Device) or your own device.

+1. Currently the ```BASE_URL``` is hardcoded in ```src/api/icure.tsx``` with the IP 10.0.2.2 which allows you to address your machine localhost from an Android Virtual Device

+2. Or you can make use of ngrok with your mobile phone.
+Yet, free ngrok plan are too limitating in term of allowed call by minutes for the application to work properly

+Note on Android Virtual Device: make sure to use a PlayStore support free device and make sure to choose the "Software - GLES 2.0" emulated graphic performance option.
+If not, starting your virtual device might freeze your system (at least on Ubuntu 20.04).

 The application expects three essential external entities from the iCure stack : the database, the backend and the icc-api.

 ### The database